Recommend a Purchase

 Instructors are welcome to bring their classes to the Library.
 The library classroom is in high demand, so request it well in advance.

 To reserve the Library Classroom for one-time use, submit a request by completing this form.
 Please make your request well in advance.
+Please note that due to the high demand for the Library Classroom, the Library cannot support semester long use.
 We will respond within 24 hours Monday thru Friday, but due to high demand, we cannot guarantee availability on short notice.

 Note that the Brennan building has a room, the HEDCO Center, that also has computers.
 The library does not manage this room.
 To reserve it, contact campus IT at email@example.com.